samgomena/gomena.io/README.md

 ### Why does it look like that?
 The background gradients are scraped and parsed via [eggradients](https://eggradients.com) and then chosen randomly.

 Don't like the theme it loads?
-Change it by clicking '[Try a different theme?](#)' (dead link) in the bottom right corner.
+Change it by clicking 'Try a different theme?' in the bottom right corner.